 - A paid font of the neumes used for notation during the 15th – 17th centuries.
 Very cool!

-- Click here to view a video tutorial about how to use the MusiSync and Rhythms music fonts using the program Microsoft Publisher.
+- Click here to view my video tutorial about how to use the MusiSync and Rhythms music fonts using the program Microsoft Publisher.

-- Click here to view a video tutorial about how to the use the MusiQwik and StaffClefPitchesEasy fonts.
+- Click here to view my video tutorial about how to the use the MusiQwik and StaffClefPitchesEasy fonts.

 - Do music fonts seem too complicated?
 Download my free png files of music symbols and drop them into a program like Microsoft Publisher to make your own worksheets.
 It’s easy!
 Watch the tutorial here.